 General liability insurance is one of the insurance coverages we highly recommend to protect your record store.
 General liability insurance policies cover third-party bodily injury, third-party property damage, and advertising injury (libel and slander).

-Your commercial liability policy will protect you if a customer slips or falls in your shop or is otherwise injured while in your establishment.
-If there are medical costs because of an accident, it will help pay them.
-If the injured person takes you to court, it will help pay for legal defense fees as well as court costs and settlement or judgments up to the limits you set when you buy the coverage.
+Your general liability insurance will protect you if a customer slips or falls in your shop or is otherwise injured while in your establishment.
+When you have this insurance coverage, your insurance company will help pay the injured party's medical bills.
+If the injured person decides to sue you, this insurance will help cover the legal fees for you your legal defense, court costs, and settlements or judgments up to the limits of your policy.